Last updated on March 7, 2025

 Best Damage Prevention Payoffs

-Is Blocking Preventing Damage In MTG?
+Is Blocking Preventing Damage in MTG?

 Does Preventing Damage Stop Deathtouch?